Saints Row (2006 video game): Plot

-With the city firmly under the control of the Saints, Julius rewards the player for their efforts by naming them his chief lieutenant.
-Shortly thereafter, however, Stilwater's corrupt police chief, Richard Monroe, has Julius arrested and forces the player to assassinate the city's mayor for his opponent, Alderman Richard Hughes (Clancy Brown), under the threat of having Julius killed in prison.
-The player complies, but Monroe refuses to release Julius, leading the Saints to ambush Monroe's motorcade, killing him and rescuing Julius.
+With the city now under the control of the Saints, Julius rewards the player for their efforts by giving a promotion to his chief lieutenant.
+Shortly thereafter, however, Stilwater's corrupt police chief, Richard Monroe, has Julius arrested and forces the player to kill Stilwater Mayor Marshal Winslow for his opponent, Alderman Richard Hughes (Clancy Brown), under the threat of having Julius killed.
+The player complies, but Monroe refuses to free Julius, leading the Saints to ambush and kill him to rescue Julius.
 After winning the mayoral election, Hughes invites the player to his private yacht, where he reveals his intentions to have the Saints arrested and Saint's Row sold to private developers after being razed.
-Meanwhile, Troy is revealed to have been an undercover cop working to dismantle the Saints, and Julius watches the yacht from a distance, having placed hidden explosives on it.
-As Julius leaves, the yacht is destroyed in an explosion, seemingly killing everyone onboard.
+Meanwhile, Troy is revealed to have been an undercover cop working to disband the Saints, and Julius watches the yacht from a distance before leaving.
+As Hughes orders the player's execution, the yacht explodes, seemingly killing everyone onboard and leading into the events of Saints Row 2.

-As the end credits roll, Jack Armstrong (David H. Lawrence XVII) and Jane Valderamma (Lauri Hendler) give one final newscast about the recent events in Stilwater, leading into the events of Saints Row 2.